ryanoasis/nerd-fonts/contributing.md

 * Use sensible commit messages
   * If your PR fixes a separate issue number, include it in the commit message

-## Adding a new font or removing an existing font
+## Steps for adding a new font or removing an existing font

+* For removal of font skipt to Step #4

+### 1. License
 * Check the license even allows the font to be modified and shared
+### 2. Add original (unpatched) version
-* Add the original (unpatched) version of the font and any readme and/or license files to the `unpatched-sample-fonts` directory inside a new directory
+* Add the unpatched version of the font and any readme and/or license files to the `unpatched-sample-fonts` directory inside a new directory
   * e.g. Adding *XYZ Font*, create directory `src/unpatched-fonts/xyz/{PUT FONT FILES HERE}`
+### 3. Basic testing
 * Do a basic test with the new font to ensure it patches correctly and generates a new font file, e.g.
   * `./font-patcher src/unpatched-fonts/XYZ/XYZ.ttf --complete`
   * Make sure to then delete this new font file if it is in the repository (all patched fonts should be generated in the `patched-fonts` directory)
+### 4. Run build scripts
 * When fairly satisfied the font patches correctly, run the following scripts in this order:
   * Copy all the unpatched readmes to the patched location with additional info on variations appended:
     * `./standardize-and-complete-readmes.sh`
   * Patch **all** of the variations/options, e.g.
     * `./gotta-patch-em-all-font-patcher\!.sh XYZ`
+### 5. Update readme
-* Add the new font to the README table of supported fonts
+* Add the new font to the readme table of supported fonts
 * Update the "counts" in the [Features Section][]
   * You can get this information by simply passing a second param to the "all patcher": `./gotta-patch-em-all-font-patcher\!.sh "" info`
     * "`X` already patched font families" -> Give exact number from 'typefaces' line